Azure-Samples/iot-hub-c-raspberrypi-docker/README.md

    cd docker-based-raspberrypi-c-tutorial/src
    ```

 2. CMake is used for building the source code.
 We want all CMake files are placed in one standalone folder so that they won't mess up with our existing code.
-Let's create one folder, say `build`, under the `src` folder.
+Let's create the folder, say `build`, under `src` folder.

    ```bash
    mkdir build
    ```

 3. Run below command to do the build.

    ```bash
    docker run --rm -v /Users/user-name/some-path/docker-based-raspberrypi-c-tutorial/src:/source zhijzhao/raspberrypi /index.sh build --builddir build
    ```

-   * `--rm` are docker running options.
+   * `--rm` is a docker running option.
 For details, please check [docker reference](https://docs.docker.com/engine/reference/commandline/run/).
    * `/Users/user-name/some-path/docker-based-raspberrypi-c-tutorial/src` is the full path of `src` folder.
-Replace it with your own `src` path.
+Replace it with the `src` path on your host machine.
-   * `-v` option maps your `src` folder to `/source` folder of Ubuntu running inside docker container.
+   * `-v` option maps your `src` folder to `/source` folder of the Ubuntu OS running inside docker container.
    * `zhijzhao/raspberrypi` is docker image name.
-Reference `` folder if you're interested in how it works.
+Reference `dockerfiles` folder if you're interested in how it works.
-   * `/index.sh` is the shell script name inside the Ubuntu container that we want to run with `buiild --builddir build` parameters.
+   * `/index.sh` is the shell script name inside the Ubuntu container that we want to run with `build --builddir build` parameters.

    ![docker-build.png](images/docker-build.png)